cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 == Changelog ==

+= PixelYourSite 5.0.9 =

+* ViewCategory - new WooCommerce event, compatible with Facebook Dynamic Product Ads (DPA)

+* New WooCommerce events parameter: contents - A list of JSON object that contains the product ids associated with the event as well as additional information about the products.
+It can help with DPA

+* Declaring compatibility with WooCommerce 3.2.6

 = PixelYourSite 5.0.8 =

 * AddToCart new option: fire the event on the Checkout Page.
-It will be helpful for some websites with customized structure.
+It will be helpful for some websites with customised structure.

 * The AddToCart event was improved to work with AJAX buttons on single product pages.
 This will help to catch events on a number of themes that use AJAX on the product pages.